kbamponsem/SLR203-Patterns/19CommunicationTopologyCreation/Implementaion.md

 ## How nodes communicate

 Nodes, upon receiving messages from its neighbors, forwards them to its receiving neighbors.
-Since this graph is directed, communication is unidirectional.
+Since this graph is directed, inter-node communication is unidirectional.
 Also, the neighbors (nodes receiving from a node) are displayed.